 GERD or gastroesophageal reflux disease (acid reflux or heartburn) occurs when the contents of the stomach (digestive acids) enter the esophagus.
 Hiatus hernia (Hiatal Hernia) occurs when the diaphragm weakens, allowing parts of the stomach to push up through the opening in the diaphragm.
 It is important to note that patients with chronic acid reflux, heartburn, and GERD are susceptible to developing hiatus hernia later in life.

 There are three types of hiatus hernia; sliding, paraesophageal and mixed:

 The sliding hernia is the most common type.
 It occurs when portions of the stomach and the esophagus slide vertically above the diaphragm.

-Paraesophageal or Fixed Hernias
+Paraesophageal Or Fixed Hernias

 Mixed Hernia (Mixed Hiatus Hernia)

 The mixed form of esophageal hernia is an occurrence where both the sliding and fixed hernia exists parallel to each other.
 It is the rarest form.
-Patients with mixed hiatal hernia have significant weakening of the hiatus (opening in the diaphragm).
-For most, it is a progression of the paraesophageal or fixed hiatus or hiatal hernia.
+Patients with mixed hiatal hernia have a significant weakening of the hiatus (opening in the diaphragm).
+For most, it is a progression of the paraesophageal or fixed hiatus hernia.

 - Frequent Coughing

 - Congenital Defects

 What Are The Symptoms Of Daigphragmatic Or Hiatal Hernia?